CopernicaMarketingSoftware/Documentation/Publisher/en/sender-reputation.md

 Copernica offers some default pic-server domains, but sadly there are also Copernica users sending spammy mails that harm their reputation.

 Luckily, you can set up your own pic-register domain easily.
-Most peope create a subdomain under their company domain
+Most people create a subdomain under their company domain
 (e.g., *newsletter.companydomain.com*).
 Point the (sub)domain to
 pic.vicinity.com using a CNAME.
 Then go to the delivery settings of